-Powdery White mildew clings to every part of a plant, but it tends to cluster where leaves meet stems or stick to flowers and trichomes.
+Powdery White mildew clings to every part of a plant but tends to cluster where leaves meet stems or stick to flowers and trichomes.
 The mold looks like sprinkled flour or confectioner's sugar.
-The mildew will draw water from leaves and flowers, leaving them dry and yellow if it takes over.
+If it takes over, the mildew will draw water from leaves and flowers, leaving them dry and yellow.

 Sooty mildew is a different issue.
-It does not come from spores; instead, it is the sooty black secretion of aphids and whiteflies.
-If you see dark black patterns on your plant leaves, it is already active.
+It does not come from spores; it is the sooty black secretion of aphids and whiteflies.
+It is already active if you see dark black patterns on your plant leaves.
 As it covers the plant surfaces, it prevents photosynthesis, effectively destroying the growth.

 So, what can growers do?

-As a cannabis farmer, you must approach the planting, growing, and processing carefully.
-You must select durable strains, fertilize and irrigate your plants with nutrients that fight pests, and aerate the grow room or farm carefully and steadily.
+As a cannabis farmer, you must approach planting, growing, and processing carefully.
+You must select durable strains, fertilize and irrigate your plants with nutrients that fight pests, and carefully and steadily aerate the grow room or farm.

 Sativa strains and Sativa-dominant hybrids have developed with mold resistance.
 Choose strong strains known to resist mildew, such as:

-Columbia Gold comes from the mountains of Colombia.
-It is another landrace Sativa.
-Its 15% to 20% THC will give you a day of clarity and creativity, a little silly and giggly.
+Columbia Gold is another landrace Sativa from the mountains of Colombia.
+Its 15% to 20% THC level will provide clarity and creativity throughout the day, along with a bit of silliness and giggles.
 Breeders have introduced it to many hybrids because of its mold-resistant genes.

-Bangi Haze is a high Sativa hybrid with ancestry that evolved through Nepal's range of climates.
-With 70% Sativa and up to 15% THC, Bangi Haze flowers fast and grows strong with routine care.
+Bangi Haze is a high-Sativa hybrid with ancestry that evolved through Nepal's range of climates.
+With 70% Sativa and up to 15% THC, It flowers fast and grows strong with routine care.

 Moby Dick has strong Sativa influences (75%: 25%), accounting for its whopping THC content testing to 27%.
 This strain will boost your mood with an intense euphoria lasting for hours.

-If you are a farmer or home grower, you want to look for mildew at three stages:
+If you are a farmer or home grower, you want to look for mildew in three stages:

 As plants grow, they release moisture into the air.
 The more they grow and the bushier the vegetation, the more moisture they produce.
 Without adequate space and air circulation, your crop will invite mildew because of the stagnant humidity.

-As cannabis approaches flowering, the buds increase sensitivity to mold.
+As cannabis approaches flowering, the buds become more sensitive to mold.
 If plump, dense colas become discolored and fall apart at the touch, you may have bud rot.
-That requires you to pull that plant out, burn it to destroy the mold, and evaluate each of the area's plants.
+This requires you to pull the plant out, burn it to destroy the mold and evaluate each of the area's plants.

 As cannabis dries and cures, it remains vulnerable if you do not do it well.
-For example, you must open the storage containers regularly to release toxins and admit fresh air.
+For example, you must open the storage containers regularly to release toxins and breathe fresh air.

 What can cannabis customers do?